 - Balinese Spice Base

-Lobong may not have convinced me to quit my day job, but it certainly inspired me to be a more confident chef in my own kitchen.
+Chef Dewa may not have convinced me to quit my day job, but he certainly inspired me to be a more confident chef in my own kitchen.
 This lovely Bali cooking school taught me to embrace the importance of food as a symbol of celebration, love, loss, passion and the family unit.
 Now, let’s eat!